 May I ask how you dealt with these kind of stuff when you were single?
 Did any of these issues bother you and your husband?
 Thank you! – Madaline

-Dearest Madaline, I’m so sorry to hear about your breakup. *hugs* I hope that you have been healing well (I notice that your letter was sent 4 months ago) and that you have already read my moving on series, where I share tips on moving on from a relationship.
+Dear Madaline, I’m so sorry to hear about your breakup.
+I hope that you have been healing well and that you have already read my moving on series, where I share tips on moving on from a relationship.

-So first off, to all ladies (even men), you should never, ever feel pressurized into physical intimacy with your boyfriend/partner.
-It doesn’t matter how much he wants it, how much he tries to convince you, or how strongly he feels about it.
-If your boyfriend wants to be physically intimate but you don’t, it’s a no. Even if he threatens to break up, it’s still a no. If anything, him threatening or changing his tone/interest after you deny him intimacy is probably a red flag sign of his priorities and real interest in you.
-Physical intimacy should come out of your own desire and interest to be intimate with your partner, not out of pressure from him.
+So first off, you should never, ever be pressurized into physical intimacy with your partner.
+It doesn’t matter how much he wants it or how strongly he feels about it.
+If your boyfriend wants to be physically intimate but you don’t, it’s a no. Even if he threatens to break up, it’s still a no. If anything, him threatening or changing his tone after you deny him intimacy is a red flag of his priorities and real interest in you.

-For any romantic connection to progress, it needs to have compatibility in at least one big area.
-Mind, Body, Heart, Soul — any one area.
+For any romantic connection to progress, it needs to have compatibility in at least one area — Mind, Body, Heart, Soul.
 If there is emotional compatibility, it creates a stable base for compatibility to be built in the other areas: mind, body, and/or soul.
 Same if there is existing mental compatibility; it allows for compatibility to be built in the areas of body, heart, and/or soul.
 Same for physical compatibility.
-Note that here, I’m referring to the potential for a romantic connection to progress, not criteria for marriage which is obviously a different thing altogether.

 But what if there is both emotional and mental compatibility, but no physical compatibility?
 What should you do?